MWein/Penny/README.md

 TL;DR V1-V3 didn't work.
 V4 might.
 Mike and his imploded Robinhood account lived unhappily ever after.

 The original version of Penny was written to take advantage of pump-and-dump schemes with Penny stocks, hence the name.
-The original version would sift through emails where scammers would promise +1000% profits and stocks trading at >$1.
+The original version would sift through emails where scammers would promise +1000% profits and stocks trading at <$1.
 As the scheme goes, they would make a large purchase, encourage idiots (including 18yr old me) to purchase, and sell off after the price of the stock inflated.
 This in turn would leave the idiots holding the bag with large losses.
 Penny would detect, buy, and then (hopefully) sell after reaching decent gains (5% or better), but most of the time the stock would've already reached it's apex before Penny detected it and made a purchase.
 Worse yet, I was limited by the day-trader rule which required me to hold each position for at least 1 full trading day.
 Thankfully, I was smart enough to test the strategy with paper money.

 V1.5 was written to remedy the late entry that Penny would make by shorting the stocks detected.
 I know, I know, not an incredible idea.
 The obvious problem with shorting is that loss potential is theoretically unlimited.
 Look at what happened with Gamestop!
 All those poor hedge fund managers waiting at the breadlines ='(.
 The second problem is that few brokers will have easy-to-borrow (ETB) shares of penny stocks available to trade.
 Due to the ETB problem, this strategy was limited to 3 or 4 different stocks per week.
 So the capital needed to make any kind of profit was much too high.
 However, this proved to be somewhat successful.
-I made ~$500 in my best week but the unlimited risk kept me up at night.
+I made ~$500 in my best week with an average of $200 but the unlimited risk kept me up at night.
 I only ran this for a month or so all the while watching the charts every 5 minutes instead of working, ready to change my identity and move to Azerbaijan if s**t went sideways.

 V1.7 never left the paper account.
 In this version I opened up Penny to short larger stocks and ignore penny stocks because higher priced stocks were much more likely to be easy-to-borrow.
 Imagine if I had this running during the GME fiasco.